Shopify/maintenance_tasks/README.md

 to re-enqueue the job so your Task will be resumed.
 However, the position in the collection won’t be persisted so at least one iteration may run again.

+Job queues other than Sidekiq may handle this in different ways.

 #### Help!
 My Task is stuck

-Finally, if the queue adapter configured for your application doesn’t have this property, or if Sidekiq crashes, is forcefully terminated, or is unable to re-enqueue the jobs that were in progress, the Task may be in a seemingly stuck situation where it appears to be running but is not.
+If the queue adapter configured for your application doesn’t have this property, or if Sidekiq crashes, is forcefully terminated, or is unable to re-enqueue the jobs that were in progress, the Task may be in a seemingly stuck situation where it appears to be running but is not.
 In that situation, pausing